Targeted Pooled Latent-Space Steganalysis Applied to Generative Steganography, with a Fix

 \section{INTRODUCTION}

 Steganography on generated images is a recent active field since it enables the embedding of large payloads and is rather robust to operations such as JPEG compression, while being possibly undetectable.
 One notable feature of generative steganography is the fact that, contrary to classical steganography~\cite{fridrich2009steganography}, which only alters the noise component of the image, the embedding also alters its semantic content.
 Generative steganography methods~\cite{yang2024gaussian,zhou2025improved,hu2024establishing} are popular among latent diffusion models~\cite{rombach2022high} (LDM) since these models provide high-quality images.
-In this case embedding strategy consists in partitioning the latent space (typically of size $[4,64,64]$) in key-dependent and message-dependent regions and moving the seed into such a region before generation.
+In this case, the embedding strategy consists of partitioning the latent space (typically of size $[4,64,64]$) into key-dependent and message-dependent regions and moving the seed into such a region before generation.
 Unfortunately, the whole latent-to-latent (L2L) process (consisting of generating, coding, and going back to the latent space) can be considered as a noisy process and may produce decoding errors.
 Consequently, one way to preserve robustness is to modify the distribution of the initially i.i.d.
 Gaussian distribution in a secret key-dependent subspace of the latent space in order to create clusters around the codewords related to each embedded message.